afrut/learn-algorithms/README.md

 # learn-algorithms
-Source code for learning algorithms using Algorithms 4ed by Sedgewick
+This repository contains source code and files created in the process of learning algorithms using Algorithms 4ed by Sedgewick.